aurelia/aurelia.github.io/content/blog/2024/12/19/new-aurelia-website.md

 ## What’s Next?
 Aurelia 2 Roadmap for 2025

-We’re saving the details for another blog post (because trust us, there’s a lot), but here’s a quick teaser of what’s coming in the **Aurelia 2 roadmap for 2025**:
+We know many of you are eager to see a stable release of Aurelia 2 (it's not dead, trust us).
+We’re saving the details for another blog post, but here’s a quick teaser of what’s coming in the **Aurelia 2 roadmap for 2025**:

 - **Server-Side Rendering (SSR) and hydration improvements.**
 - **Partial AOT (ahead of time) compilation** to speed up build times.